 Students may choose to organise their own placement using their existing contacts, or by going through Programme Directors or the Student Development Office.

-** Two funding application rounds will be run for student-led placement based dissertations: one on 23 January at 12 noon, and one on 19 March at 12 noon.
-All funding opportunities will be signposted by email**
+** Two funding application rounds will be run for student-led placement based dissertations: one deadline will be on 23 January 2019 (12PM) and the other will be on Tuesday 2 April 2019 (12 PM).
+All funding opportunities will be clearly signposted by email**

 How are the student-led placements different?

 - The projects are originally conceived of by the student in liaison with the host organisation.
 In most cases the student will approach organisations in the first instance if there are no existing School links with the organisations, but the Student Development Team can provide institutional support.
 Input from Programme Directors will be necessary to confirm that the scope of proposed reserach is suitable for a placement-based dissertation.

 - Students will be responsible for negotiating their responsibilities within the organisation, and ensuring that they are able to meet requirements of both the organisation and the University.